 Some folks complain or grow bitter.
 Others withdraw.
-Some resort to alcohol.
-Others look for the cloud’s silver lining.
-And some learn from their circumstances and then use their life lessons to help others in similar situations.
+Some look for the cloud’s silver lining.
+Others learn from their circumstances and then use their life lessons to help others in similar situations.

 What’s the determining factor in whether or not we respond well to life’s tough stuff?
 I believe it’s where our focus lies at the time.